ISUS123/store/README.md

 # store
 simple store project without any frameworks for education purposes

-Right now site is hosted at http://cp96673.tw1.ru/
+the admin panel is available at /admin
+login: admin
+password: admin11

+works with PHP 7.2 and MySQL 5.7